pulumi/pulumi-hugo/themes/default/content/what-is/what-is-devops-automation.md

       - supabase
       - ro
 ---

+Discover the transformative power of DevOps automation through real-world examples.
+Learn essential best practices like version control and modular design, and find out how Pulumi is reshaping modern Infrastructure as Code solutions.

 ## A Guide to DevOps Automation: Benefits and Best Practices

 In DevOps, automation is everything.
 The principle is straightforward: automate end-to-end, starting from code creation on a developer's workstation to its deployment and ongoing monitoring of your applications and services in production.